 In addition, it is usually possible to reserve an available name if you will not immediately be filing your LLC incorporation documents.
 This involves filling out a name reservation form and paying a small fee.

 The registered agent must be a resident of the state or a corporate entity which is licensed to conduct business in that state.
-It is usually possible to make use of a registered agent service, which will already have a physical address in the state and be able to accept documents during the required office hours.
+It is usually possible to make use of a registered LLC service, which will already have a physical address in the state and be able to accept documents during the required office hours.

 An LLC operating agreement is an incredibly useful document which outlines how the LLC will managed.
 It clarifies matters relating to ownership shares and interests, member voting rights and responsibilities, profit and loss distributions, annual meetings, the daily management of the business, and what happens in the case of dissolution of the business.

 The LLC operating agreement is generally optional and does not usually need to be filed with the state.
 However, it is highly recommended to have a sound operating agreement in place in order to clearly define how the business will be run and reduce the risk of future disagreements.

 The next step is to officially file your LLC with the state.
 This involves submitting the “Articles of Organization” (sometimes referred to as the “Certificate of Formation” or “Certificate of Organization”).
 The Articles of Organization includes the following:

 This document must be signed and submitted to the secretary of state or other relevant governing authority.
 There will be an associated filing fee which varies in each state.

 If all documentation is in order and the name is approved, the state will proceed to approve the formation of the LLC.
 At this point, it is important to obtain an official certificate or other document from the state which certifies the existence of the LLC.
 This will enable you to proceed with the final necessary business matters.

 Upon approval and acquisition of an LLC certificate, you should take care of all other preliminary business matters.
 These include: